davidtaing/davidtaing.github.io/_posts/2021-09-27-Building-A-Real-Estate-Application.md

 The heart of the application is the payments system.
 Since we are dealing with financial transactions, payment records should be immutable.
 To delete a payment is to say that the payment never existed and that is a problem.
 For example, when a payment is accidentally credited to your bank account.
 The bank doesn't delete the record, instead the bank creates a new payment record as debit instead.
 This is a very, very strong case for the event driven Apache Kafka and it's immutable logs.

 For now though, it's currently set to be a Loopback 4 server application with a PostgreSQL database.
-I won't rule out a rewrite with Kafka.
-I have been spending some time familiarizing myself with the Kafka concepts.
-I might even learn Java.
+But I won't rule out a rewrite with Kafka.
+I have been spending some time familiarizing myself with the Kafka concepts and maybe I might even learn Java.

 ## The Users API